 Thin-wall wooden headjoints for western concert flutes.

-- African Blackwood offers a strong, powerful tone and is a very durable timber.
+- African Blackwood offers a strong, bright and powerful tone with plenty of valume.
+A very durable timber.

 I just wanted to thank you for the phenomenal work you did in creating my new headjoint.
 I recently played it on the show "Beauty and The Beast" and received many compliments on my "sweet" sound.
 The combination of my Altus Limited and your Blackwood Headjoint allow me a warmth that neither of my metal headjoints provide and enable me to play all octaves with a solid, centered sound which articulates quickly and doesn't break up when pushed!
 I will surely endorse your craftsmanship so more flutists can experience the wonderful qualities of a Martin Doyle headjoint!